decretist/Dissertation/Chapter3/chapter3.md

-of the first recension, died as bishop of Chiusi on the feast day of St. Lawrence (August 10) in either 1144 or 1145.[@winroth_where_2013] The datum provided by the necrology, recording the death of a "Gratian of Chiusi, bishop", considered along with Winroth's axiomatic assumption of an 1139 *terminus post quem* for the first recension, strengthens the case from his perspective that Gratian, having been elevated to a bishopric not long after having finished work on the
+of the first recension, died as bishop of Chiusi on the feast day of St. Lawrence (August 10) in either 1144 or 1145.[@winroth_where_2013] The datum provided by the necrology, recording the death of a "Gratian of Chiusi, bishop," considered along with Winroth's axiomatic assumption of an 1139 *terminus post quem* for the first recension, strengthens the case from his perspective that Gratian, having been elevated to a bishopric not long after having finished work on the